-The airbag SRS is designed to activate when the vehicle sustains longitudinal deceleration sufficient to cause the sensors to close an electrical circuit that initiates airbag inflation.
+The airbag SRS is designed to activate when the vehicle sustains a longitudinal deceleration sufficient to cause the airbag sensors to close an electrical circuit that initiates airbag inflation.
 The fact that the airbags did not inflate in a collision does not mean that something is wrong with the system.
-Rather, it means the forces were not of the type sufficient to cause activation.
-Front airbags are designed to inflate in frontal and near-frontal collisions, not rollover, side-impact, or rear-impacts unless the collision causes sufficient longitudinal deceleration.
+Rather, it means the forces were not sufficient enough to cause activation.
+Airbags are designed to inflate in frontal and near-frontal collisions, not rollover, side-impact, or rear-impacts unless the collision causes sufficient longitudinal deceleration.

 The airbags inflate and deflate rapidly upon activation.
 After airbag deployment, it is normal to notice a smoke-like, powdery residue or smell the burnt propellant.
-This may consist of cornstarch, talcum powder (to lubricate the bag) or sodium compounds (e.g., baking soda) that result from the combustion process that inflates the airbag.
-Small amounts of sodium hydroxide may be present which may irritate the skin and eyes, but none of the residue is toxic.
+This may consist of cornstarch, talcum powder or sodium compounds which may irritate the skin and eyes, but none of the residue is toxic.

-While the system is designed to help reduce serious injuries, contact with a deploying airbag may also cause abrasions, swelling or temporary hearing loss.
+While the SRS is designed to help reduce serious injuries, contact with a deploying airbag may also cause abrasions, swelling or temporary hearing loss.
 Because airbags must inflate rapidly and with considerable force, there is the risk of death or serious injuries such as fractures, facial and eye injuries or internal injuries, particularly to occupants who are not properly restrained or are otherwise out of position at the time of airbag deployment.
-Thus, it is extremely important that occupants be properly restrained as far away from the airbag module as possible while maintaining vehicle control.
+It is extremely important that occupants be properly restrained as far away from the airbag module as possible while maintaining vehicle control.
+The SRS consists of: